realA10001986/Time-Circuits-Display/README.md

 - SD card support for custom audio files
 - "Return from Time Travel" (hold "9" for 2 seconds)
 - Keypad menu for adjusting various settings and viewing IP address and WiFi status
-- Enhanced Config Portal for setup
+- Enhanced network-accessible Config Portal for setup
 - 24-hour clock mode for non-Americans ;)
 - Optional power-up intro
 - Optional sound on the hour